hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-Well, we have to draw the gameplay again, which means telling the `draw()` function to switch modes.
-We can do this easily by setting `isGameOver` to false.
+Well, we want to draw the gameplay again, which means telling the `draw()` function to switch modes.
+We can do this easily by setting `isGameOver` back to `false`.

 ```js
 function mouseClicked() {